Jonashellevang/IE_MBD_2020/Smart Cities & Governments/README.md

 - Javascript Google Earth Engine sample: We have extracted data from Google Earth Engine, as described in the report.

 # Oslo as a Smart City
-For this individual assignment in the class we had to find “use cases” that a city of our own choice has implemented.
+For this individual assignment in the "Smart Cities & Governments" class we had to find “use cases” that a city of our own choice has implemented.
 I decided to write about Oslo, not only because I'm Norwegian and have lived there for 5 years, but also because it is one of the leading countries with smart city technology.

 ![Oslo](https://github.com/Jonashellevang/IE_MBD_2020/blob/master/Smart%20Cities%20%26%20Governments/Oslo.jpg)